 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenues are recognized as soon as they are both measurable and available.
+Revenues are recognized when they have been earned and they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Property taxes are considered to be available if collected within sixty days of the fiscal year end.
-If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made.
+If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made and the amounts are expected to be collected within one year of the fiscal year end.
 A ninety day availability period is generally used for revenue recognition for most other governmental fund revenues.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and net pension liabilities are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.